justine6/jutellane-blogs/docs/automation/powershell-html-audit.md

 # 🧩 PowerShell HTML Audit Automation

 Automate the verification and correction of HTML structures using PowerShell, regex, and Node.js for static-site consistency.
-This documentation is part of the Jutellane DevOps toolkit.
+This documentation is part of the JustineLonglaT-Lane DevOps toolkit.

 ---